 DfT frequently complain about ROSCO profits which are achieved, they feel, as a result of over-charging the TOCs who lease the (sometimes very old) trains from the ROSCOs and then pass on the cost to the Government (through reduced franchise payments) or to passengers through fares.
 The Competition Commission (the CC - the CMA's predecessor) looked at this leasing market and reported in 2009.
 The CC pointed out that the ROSCOs' profits could not have been foreseen when they were created and that the solution was now in DfT's hands.
 They could, for instance, lengthen the franchise lengths and so encourage both the ROSCOs and the franchisees to invest in new rolling stock.
 DfT have not yet taken this option.

 HS2 (High Speed 2) is a new high speed railway line that is to be built between London and Birmingham and then on to Manchester, Sheffield and Leeds.
-It is a controversial and very expensive (£50 billion) project that cannot be justified on pure economic grounds but is a leap of faith by national politicians - but that has been true of so many large infrastructure projects.
+It is a controversial and very expensive (£50 billion) project that cannot be justified on pure economic grounds but is a leap of faith by national politicians - but that has been true of so many large and successful infrastructure projects.
 (HS1 connects London St Pancras International with North Kent and the Channel Tunnel.)

 Some argue that the UK railway industry is now too obsessed with passenger safety and this leads to excessive costs, including when planning new infrastructure.
 Passengers are, however, no doubt relieved that there have been no fatal passenger accidents since 2007.

 Performance problems in 2016/17, mainly driven by industrial action over the introduction of guard-free trains, led to media and political pressure to take the railways back into private ownership.
 Given the current strength of the respective political parties, this was unlikely to happen any time soon, but it was entertaining to see the Shadow Chancellor blame the private sector when a problem with state-owned infrastructure led to his missing an appearance on BBC Question Time - see Twitter exchange on the left.